jina-ai/simple-jina-examples/basics/2_minimum_neural_search_engine/README.md

 We're using two Executors from Jina Hub.
 Why Hub?
 It means we don't have to worry about writing them ourselves - we can just use them out of the box.
 We'll look at writing Executors in an intermediate unit.
 Our Executors are:

-- SpacyTextEncoder: Encodes each Document into vector embeddings using the SpaCy model.
-We run it in Docker because it has extra dependencies
+- CLIPEncoder: Encodes each Document into vector embeddings using the CLIP model.
+We run it on the cloud using [Jina's Executor Sandbox](https://medium.com/jina-ai/jina-executor-sandbox-processing-data-in-the-cloud-cb9f12ee4715)
 - SimpleIndexer:
   - When indexing: Builds a basic index of all the Documents (their text and embeddings)
   - When searching: Looks up the nearest neighbor to the search term